tommyod/sampling/README.md

 An efficient pure Python implementation of sampling with and without replacement, with and without weights.
 Works with Python 3.6+.

 ## Getting started
-We use an Urn object to represent the list of objects we want to sample from.
-We first initiliaze our Urn object with the data we want to sample, and whether we want to sample with replacment or not and whether we have weights or not.
-We then have the option to print each sampled object in order or the whole list of sampled objects.
-See Example 1.
-See Example 2 for the implementation of all four methods.
+We use an Urn object to represent the collection of objects we want to sample from.
+See examples below.

 ### Example 1 - Initialization and usage
 ```python